98zgza/251-Final-Project---Gradebook/README.md

 The way I learned is that we should have header files '.h' and c files '.c'  header files declare everything and c files implement

+I think our structure can have these variables.
+Maybe two structures would be optimal, lmk what yall think.
+Student ID
+name
+grade
+Assignment Name
+student count